way213/Image-Super-Resolution-Deep-Learning/README.md

 For example, the "train.py" file would be run where the variables within the "config.py" file as such : upscale_factor = 2, mode = train, exp_number = 0.

-This would create a model was trained with an upscale_factor of 2, while using the original archeticture.
+This would create a model that was trained while using the original archeticture with an upscale_factor of 2.
 For each case, we will re-train the model on the same dataset, and identify the runtime and accuracy.

+# # After creating every possible model conbination, we are now ready to validate the models.

+"validate.py" will be ran and the model will be validated based on what the variable "validate_data" is referencing, please note to apply this change "mode = valid", when running "validate.py".

 # FSRCNN-PyTorch